CCC-NULS/nuls-js/docs/guide/account/README.md

 # Create/Import Account
-The account class can handle the whole account generation, importing, decrypting and encrypting for you.
+The account class can handle the complete account generation, importing, decrypting and encrypting for you.
 There are only two parameters which are accepted, `PASSWORD` and `PRIVATE_KEY` in their respective order.
 If you do not provide a password the account created will not be encrypted.